-Create An Awesome Relationship With Your Dog!
+Create An Awesome Relationship With Your Dog

-End any annoying behavior.
+End any annoying or dangerous behavior

-Restore the fun with your dog!
+Restore the fun with your dog

 - excessive barking when visitors come to the house or when they walk on the street